uhnify/uhnify.github.io/index.md

 9. [Contributing](#contributing)
 10. [License](#license)

-## Project Goals
+## Overview

-At UHnify, we strive to:
+UHnify aims to bring the UH Manoa student body together by:
-- Enhance the interaction between students and clubs at UH Manoa through a unified and interactive platform.
+- Enhancing the interaction between students and clubs at UH Manoa through a unified and interactive platform.
 - Provide a comprehensive suite of tools for managing club activities and fostering community involvement.
+- Allow students to both create their own clubs and join existing ones.
 - Create an intuitive and personalized user experience that adapts to the evolving needs of the student body.

 ## System Architecture